ro fr en es pt ar zh hi de

 - You have nothing to worry about.
 Your husband is now out of danger.
 Tomorrow, he will be able to return home.

 I honestly confess you I have never before seen a happier person.
 The waiting was the most dire for the lady's heart, and every second hit her like a plumb hammer.
 But when she got the news that her husband was fine, that he was completely cured, everything inside her came back to life.
+The meaning of her life seemed obvious: she wanted to live her happiness with her husband.

 On whom do all of the patient's hopes rely on?
 On whom does a sick person puts his hopes in?
 Obviously, on the doctor's efficiency.
 The role of the doctor, his most important and most difficult at once mission is to do his best in order to cure the patient and not comfort him with words.
 No man suffering from a very serious illness and seized by an atrocious pain gets to recover neither completely, nor partially only by being comforted by the thought he will grow better.